Geeksltd/Programming.Tips/docs/Methods.md

 Temporal couplings are confusing, especially when hidden as a side effect.
 If you must have a temporal coupling, you should make it clear in the name of the method.
 In this case we might rename the method `CheckPasswordAndInitializeSession`, though that certainly violates the “Do one thing” rule.

 A better option will be to come up with a name that is one level of abstraction higher than the two steps of checking password, and initializing the session.
 In this example I call that method Login().
 Then it will be doing “one thing” at its level of abstraction.

-### You are a storyteller

-When developing any system, you are designing a language to describe the domain of that project.
-Methods are the verbs of that language, and classes are the nouns.
-Together, they are a Domain-Specific-Language.

-**The art of programming is, and has always been, the art of language design.**

-Master programmers think of systems as stories to be told rather than programs to be written.
-They use the facilities of C# (as a host language) to construct a much richer and more expressive language that can be used to tell that story.